Habitat Cares

 Stepping into Sustainable Homeownership

-Habitat Cares also walks alongside those transitioning out of crisis.
-We provide home furnishings and household supplies to individuals moving into stable housing after domestic violence, homelessness, or incarceration.
-A furnished home—a real bed, a kitchen table, dishes in the cupboard—transforms an empty unit into a place of safety and belonging, helping neighbors rebuild their lives with dignity.
+Habitat Cares also walks alongside those transitioning out of crisis by providing home furnishings and household supplies to individuals moving into stable housing.
+A furnished home—a real bed, a kitchen table, dishes in the cupboard—transforms an empty unit into a place of safety and belonging.

 Giving Things a New Life

-Instead of sending appliances to the landfill, our neighbors donate them to the ReStore.
-Our dedicated team refurbishes washers, dryers, and refrigerators, keeping thousands of tons of reusable material out of local landfills.
-Every item is thoroughly tested and comes with a 30-day warranty, providing families with reliable, affordable options while funding our mission to build homes and hope.
+We keep thousands of tons of reusable material out of local landfills by refurbishing washers, dryers, and refrigerators.
+Every item is tested and comes with a 30-day warranty, providing families with reliable, affordable options.

 Affordable Building Materials